pauloo1010/Paulo-Inigo-Progra/README.md

 Data_Stats is a library that makes your life easier when you want to get data from the open [source](https://github.com/statsbomb/statsbombpy), helping you to get organized data instead of pulling the data in a unique way from game to game so you can pull an entire season for example.

 ## Code
--> Data_Stats folder
+-> DataStats folder

-> Data_Stats.py: Code of all the library that will  be explained in the Features section
+> DataProcess.py: Code of all the library that will  be explained in the Features section

 > __ init__.py: Import of the library